-Maximising opportunities and tackling inequalities by listening to the voices of sports participants from potentially marginalised groups.
+Maximising opportunities and tackling inequalities by listening to the voices of sports participants from potentially marginalised groups about safeguarding.

 Project Brief